RedDotdot/Nix-Os-Install/Install.md

 # Luks encryption
 Luks will act as a layer between the raw partitions that contain some encrypted data and the unencrypted partitions that will be used by the OS.
-- `sudo cryptsetup luksFormat /dev/YOUR_PARTITION_2` to encrypt your root partition, when prompted type `YES` and then <kbd>Enter ⏎ </kbd> two times as the empty passphrase will be disabled when we use tpm
+- `sudo cryptsetup luksFormat /dev/YOUR_PARTITION_2` to encrypt your root partition, when prompted type `YES` and then type your passphrase two times, **be carefull to remember it** as we will need it later.
 - Repeat this process with the third swap partition
 - `sudo cryptsetup config --label LUKSSWAP /dev/$YOUR_PARTITION_2` to name your encrypted root
 - `sudo cryptsetup config --label LUKSROOT /dev/$YOUR_PARTITION_3` to name your encrypted swap